Ahtesham18112011/Traffic_controller_VSDSquadronFM/README.md

 ## Verilog code for the FPGA

-To implement the Traffic Light Controller in the [VSDSquadronFM](https://www.vlsisystemdesign.com/vsdsquadronfm/) or any FPGA board first we need a [Verilog HDL](https://github.com/Ahtesham18112011/Traffic_controller_VSDSquadronFM/blob/main/Implementation/traffic_controller.v)r VHDL code that is understood by Hardware.
+To implement the Traffic Light Controller in the [VSDSquadronFM](https://www.vlsisystemdesign.com/vsdsquadronfm/) or any FPGA board first we need a [Verilog HDL](https://github.com/Ahtesham18112011/Traffic_controller_VSDSquadronFM/blob/main/Implementation/traffic_controller.v) or VHDL code that is understood by Hardware.
 So here i will focus on the Verilog HDL code.

 ***********************************************************************************************************************************************************************************
 ### Analysis of the verilog code